Leonid Kadenyuk: 1997 flight with Space Shuttle Columbia

-He was trained by NASA for a space flight on the US reusable spacecraft Columbia, mission STS-87, as a payload specialist.
+He was trained by NASA for a space flight on Space Shuttle Columbia's mission STS-87 as a payload specialist.
 There were two main candidates for the mission, the other being Yaroslav Pustovyi, a civil Ukrainian scientist in space research.
-As the more experienced one, Kadeniuk was chosen as the primary candidate for the mission, and Pustovy became Kadenyuk's backup.
+As the more experienced one, Kadenyuk was chosen as the primary candidate for the mission, and Pustovy became Kadenyuk's backup.